 The letter, submitted to the head of the direct taxation body, requested that the late-submission charge and other penalties imposed on individuals who filed their Report of Audit for the financial year 2020-21 or the assessment year 2021-22 after January 15 be reconsidered, considering the current situation and difficulties.

-The ICAI also cited recent technological issues and the unavailability of some forms as factors for its request for a penalty remission in its letter.
-The technology shift by Income Tax Department has contributed in an equal manner to the difficulty posed towards the timely filing of the audit reports.
+The ICAI also cited recent technological issues and the unavailability of some forms as factors in its request for a penalty remission in its letter.
+The technology shift by the Income Tax Department has contributed equally to the difficulty posed by timely filing of the audit reports.

-Issues such as the lack of availability of Form 3CEB and difficulty submitting forms such as 10B and 10C are still prevailing or present.
-Taxpayers are having trouble filling out data for accounts, reconciliation,confirmations, preparing inputs for tax audit report.
-This was said according to an ICAI statement, as reported by Bloomberg Quint.
+Issues such as the lack of availability of Form 3CEB and difficulty submitting forms such as 10B and 10C are still prevalent or present.
+Taxpayers are having trouble filling out data for accounts, reconciliation, and confirmations, as well as preparing inputs for the tax audit report, according to an ICAI statement, as reported by Bloomberg Quint.

 On January 8, a group of CA associations from Chennai, Mumbai, Ahmedabad, and Lucknow wrote to the CBDT and the Finance Ministry, requesting an extension of the deadline for filing tax audit reports and income tax returns, which would provide relaxation to both auditors and the companies along with helping to reduce the errors committed, while finalizing and filing the ITRs and Audit Reports.